lgaultie/snowcrash/level13/Ressources/README.md

 Maybe we can change the value of `%eax`.

+## Solution

-Let's place a breakpoint at `0x0804859a` to stop the porgram just before the comparison.
+Let's place a breakpoint at `0x0804859a` to stop the program just before the comparison.
 ```bash
 (gdb) b *0x0804859a
 Breakpoint 1 at 0x804859a